 Anal Anatomy

-Before sticking something in there, you have to know how it works, right?
-The gateway to anal sex is through the anus, obviously.
-But did you know that the anus actually has two layers of muscle designed to keep you out?
+Before sticking something in there, you’ve got to know how it works, right?
+Understanding the anal meaning of pleasure starts with knowing your own body.
+The gateway to anal play is through the anus — obviously — but did you know that the anus actually has two layers of muscle designed to keep things in?

 Pleasure and Your Unique Anatomy

-Now that we’ve got all that out of the way, on to the fun stuff!
-Anal pleasure can be out of this world, regardless of what kind of genitalia you have.
-Everyone’s body is different; some lucky bodies can even experience earth-shattering orgasms from anal penetration.
+Now that we’ve got the basics covered, on to the fun part — pleasure.
+Anal play can be out of this world, no matter what kind of genitalia you have.
+Everyone’s body is different; some lucky folks can even experience earth-shattering anal orgasms from penetration alone.

 If You Have a Clitoris